2players/phaser3-starter/README.md

 ## Deploying Code

-After you run the `npm run build` command, your code will be built into a single bundle located at `dist/bundle.min.js` along with any other assets you project depended.

-If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://example.com`), you should be able to open `http://example.com/index.html` and play your game.
+Put the contents of the `dist` folder in a publicly-accessible location.

 ## License